This post may include affiliate links; for details, see our disclosure policy

 Instructions

-• Garnish it with the pineapple wedge
+• Garnish with a pineapple wedge.

 Tried this recipe?Leave a comment and let us know how it was!